guyroutledge/sass-compass-talk/themes-made-of-awesome.markdown

 Instead of writing CSS you write SASS or SCSS and then run a compiler which turns it into plain old normal CSS for use on your website.

-There are two different sytaxes: SASS and SCSS.
+There are two different syntaxes: SASS and SCSS.

 SASS looks like this: